liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-finger.md

-- My imagination carried me so far that I even had the refusal of several farms﻿—the refusal was all I wanted﻿—but I never got my `finger`s burned by actual possession —— walden
+- My imagination carried me so far that I even had the refusal of several farms﻿—the refusal was all I wanted﻿—but I never got my `fingers` burned by actual possession —— walden